-Each mL contains desmopressin acetate 4 µg (equivalent to 3.6 µg free base) in an isotonic sterile and pyrogen-free water solution, for IV, IM, or SC administration.
+Each mL contains desmopressin acetate 4 µg (equivalent to 3.6 µg free base) in an isotonic sterile and pyrogen-free water solution, for intravenous (into a vein), intramuscular (into a muscle), or subcutaneous (under the skin) administration.

 To prevent and stop bleeding for people with hemophilia A and von Willebrand’s disease, the dose of desmopressin injection for children and adults is based on body weight.
 It is given as an intravenous (into a vein) infusion over 20 to 30 minutes.